tislander1/arginine/readme.md

-<h1>The Arginine graph conversion tool is used to create NetworkX/GraphML networks using LibreOffice Draw.</h1>
+<h1>The Arginine graph conversion tool is used to:<br>
+(1) create NetworkX/GraphML networks using LibreOffice Draw.
+(2) create NetworkX/GraphML networks from KeggXML.</h1>

+<h2>LibreOffice Draw to GraphML</h2>
-The tool can ead in SVG exported by LibreOffice Draw 25.8.0.4 (X86_64) and produce a GraphML object containing a directed graph, with arrows as drawn.<br>
+The tool can read in SVG exported by LibreOffice Draw 25.8.0.4 (X86_64) and produce a GraphML object containing a directed graph, with arrows as drawn.<br>

 The following elements are supported:
 - Rectangle